Buggeek/Lukspeed/README.md

 **Built with ❤️ for the cycling community**

-*LukSpeed - Where science meets performance* 🚴‍♂️⚡
+*LukSpeed - Where science meets performance* 🚴‍♂️⚡# Deployment trigger Fri Aug 22 17:10:54 PDT 2025